-Conclusion 3: NP is present in some European fresh waters at a concentration exceeding 0.4 μ g/L. The majority of water bodies appear to be exposed to lower concentrations.
+In conclusion, NP is present in some European fresh waters at a concentration exceeding 0.4 μ g/L. The majority of water bodies appear to be exposed to lower concentrations.

 Short chain NPEO/NPEC exposure in EU water bodies